mjncardenas/Pandas-Project/README.md

 # Flight Delays
-Communication Protocol

 ## Abstract

 ## Discussion

+#### Preliminary Data Processing

+Flight data from 2009 was selected out of the Kaggle dataset due to the sheer size of data in each CSV file.
+Then the team seclected a single airline by selecting the callsign, 'OO', SkyWest Airlines and dropping the rest of the data.
+A NaN check was conducted and all NaNs were dropped.
+The data then needed to be transformed before continuing.
+Flight data required to be changed to the timestamp, then converted to a weekday, and then the weekday name.
+Delay status required to be changed to an integer type for machine learning.
+Then dataframes were created for each table to load into the database.
+These four tables are flight data, airport, flight status, and days of the week.
+The cleaned data was then uploaded to the PostgreSQL database and downloaded into the machine learning notebook using SQLalchemy.

+#### Machine Learning

+The model's target is 'flight status' and the rest of the data remained as features.
+Dummy variables were assigned to the data and then split into train and test sets, using the default ratio.
+The machine learning model used in this project is a random forest model to avoid overfitting, the ability to rank significance of input variables, and beacuse it can run efficiently with large data sets.
+The downside to using this model is that it is a blackbox model.

 ## Conclusion

-### Communication Protocol
+##### Communication Protocol

-#### Project Outline
+We will use zoom at least 2 times a week to discuss what we have accomplished.
+We will use slack and email to talk to each other on a daily basis or when we have a question For emergencies, we have each other’s cell phone numbers.
 ​
-1)	We will use zoom at least 2 times a week to discuss what we have accomplished
-2)	We will use slack and email to talk to each other on a daily basis or when we have a question.
-3)	For emergencies, we have each other’s cell phone numbers ​
 Presentation
 Topic: Can we predict which airlines will be most likely delayed